purplebricks/pat/docs/hello-world-dotnetcore.md

 await subscriber.ListenForMessages(tokenSource);
 ```

+Next we need to create the topic.

 ## Creating the Subscription

 Now that our subscriber is complete we need to create a subscription on our service bus.
 This can be done
 manually or via a tool.
 The [pat](pat-subscriber-tools.html) global tool does this for us.
 The tool requires
-that .Net Core 2.1.300 is installed.
+that minimum of .Net Core 2.1.300 is installed.

 To install the Pat tooling run: